 - 1 Lie in a comfortable position.
 Support your head and neck as needed.
 You may wish to position a pillow under your knees for support. - 2 Before you begin, notice the weight of your body.
 Take 5 slow, deep breaths.
-Each time you exhale, think about feeling "heavy" as you lie still. - 3 After these soothing breaths, turn your focus to a body area that is far away from your pain.
+Each time you exhale, think about feeling "heavy" as you lie still. - 3 After these soothing breaths, turn your focus to a body area that is far away from the surgical area.
 Tighten all of the muscles in that area for 5 to 10 seconds.
 This is also called contracting your muscles.
 While you do this, continue to breathe slowly and deeply.
 Avoid holding your breath.
 This breathing helps keep the rest of your body relaxed. - 4 After you hold the muscle contraction for 5 to 10 seconds, exhale and release your tight muscles.
 Repeat this process 2 to 3 times in this body area.
 Notice the difference between the muscles when they are contracted and when they are relaxed. - 5 Move to the next nearby body area.
 Repeat the 5 slow, deep breaths and the contract-and-relax muscle practice.
-See steps 3 and 4.
+See steps 3 and 4. - 6 Eventually work your muscle contract-relax locations towards the surgical area.
+You may initially need to avoid contracting muscles in the surgical area.
+Your goal is to release the muscles in the area around the surgical area, so they don't stay tight and cause you increased pain.